-In fact, I was in the UK on 1st January 1980, landing in Heathrow airport in the morning and feeling great to be in a new country.
+In fact, I was in the UK on 1st January 1980, landing at Heathrow airport in the morning and feeling great to be in a new country.

 I was gung-ho and looked forward to being a student.
-It was an interesting time, and I managed to get some part-time work in a shoe shop, did some cleaning job as well.
+It was an interesting time, and I managed to get some part-time work in a shoe shop and did some cleaning jobs as well.

 I passed all my professional exams within a year and was working for a short stint in the college where I studied.
 Then I left and went back to Malaysia.
-I work for a few years and later started by own business in conference, seminars and training.
+I work for a few years and later started my own business in conferences, seminars, and training.
 I also had a company that offers Quality Management Consultancy (ISO).

-My training company was the first company, in the training industry, in Malaysian to be accredited to ISO 9001.
+My training company was the first company, in the training industry, in Malaysia to be accredited with ISO 9001.
 That was years ago!1996!!
 I am so ancient!
-I beat all the large companies to it like Shell, Petronas, big banks and giant manufacturers.
+I beat all the large companies to it like Shell, Petronas, big banks, and giant manufacturers.
 And my company is a woman-led and women-run company with an occasional male employee or two!

 MT: How did you come up with the idea of a business like yours?

 LL: It was a long and tortuous journey.
 I am a carer, which means caring is not my job like someone works in the caring industry.